-Sally and Stella are the greeters at Black Dog Salvage, a place you might recognize from television.
+Stella and Molly May are the greeters at Black Dog Salvage, a place you might recognize from television.
 The crew and space of BDS are featured on Salvage Dawgs on the DIY Network, a show about salvaging and upcycling materials to create furniture and décor.
 Visit the 40,000 square-foot space and find something unique to take home.

 Horse Shoe Creek Stable | Roanoke